 There are hundreds of spreads too, with tarot experts creating new ones all the time.
 A spread is the layout of the cards, with a category of meaning assigned to each position.
 The creation of useful and powerful spreads is an art.
 Tarot.com offers two free spreads -- a three-card spread consisting of the first 3 positions of the Celtic Cross -- Self, Situation and Opportunities; and a 1-card spread wherein you can choose anyone of twelve positions to view the card in, including Advice which is the default.

-The "look up any card in any position" feature lets you do exactly that.
-This ability to dial up any of the classical positions for any card is a powerful learning tool for anyone sincerely interested in Tarot.
+The Tarot Card Meanings hub lets you see the classic meanings of each of the 78 Tarot cards.
+This ability for any card is a powerful learning tool for anyone sincerely interested in Tarot.
 Tarot.com incorporates the world's only comprehensive encyclopedia of Tarot card meanings in any form that we know of.
 Nothing with the scope or depth of Tarot Magic exists in book form.
 It would be 1500 pages long and weigh a ton!